AgroConnect-Empowering-Indian-Farmers/AgroConnect-dev/README.md

 # AgroConnect Implementation Details :
-Based on Flutter for cross-platform  (Web and Android)
+- Completed with 60 % of development for the Project Based on Flutter for cross-platform  (Web and Android)

 # Features :